kmhuff/crypto-hack/crypto-hack.md

 ### Rooms in Sites

+Unlike in combat, distances in sites are measured abstractly in the form of rooms.
+Rooms in a site don't have to be literal rooms, they just must be small enough that the party can interact with all the object in the room more or less freely.
+A room should always be smaller than a Medium distance in any direction.
+Particularly large areas of a site may be broken up into multiple rooms.
+Inevitably, rooms wil be different sizes, but smaller and larger rooms will average out over time.

 ### Resource Management in Sites

 Most sites have an element of time pressure adding urgency and difficulty to exploration.
 The classic example of this is light in a fantasy dungeon.
 Each torch carried by the party takes up inventory space so they may only bring so many, and each torch lasts only 6 Short Turns.
 Other settings might have other sources of time pressure.
 For instance, a science fiction setting might require the party to manage oxygen levels in their suits.
 An enemy fortress might be well-lit and have plenty of air, but frequent and aggressive patrols by soldiers (see below for more on enemy movement).